SQH-Pankaj/react-native-cert-pinner/README.md

 To update the certificate pins, edit the configuration file, regenerate the native sources, and rebuild the app.

-NOTE, there is no way to update the pin sets from javascript while the app is running.
+NOTE: there is no way to update the pin sets from javascript while the app is running.

 ### Certificate Security